 The Next Step

-After you’ve decided that water damage restoration is what you are looking for, the first thing you should do, even before looking for a provider, is taking a look at your insurance policy.
+After you’ve decided that water damage restoration is what you are looking for, the first thing you should do, even before looking for a provider, is take a look at your insurance policy.
 Different home insurance policies provide causes for water damage from different sources.
 For example, if there was a sudden pipe failure, your restoration may be covered by insurance.
 However, something like a flood would require separate flood insurance.
 Taking this extra step will give you a better idea of the true cost of your water damage restoration.

 After this, you can start looking for a provider.
 Note that when it comes to making a final decision, there are three main things to look out for: